SUMMARY OF CURRICULUM VITAE

-Editorial Board member: Canadian Journal of Film Studies, Visual Anthropology Review, Cinema Journal, Cine-tracts, Cineaste, Critical Studies in Mass Communication, Quarterly Review of Film and Video, Literature and Medicine and other journals.
+Editorial Board member: Film Quarterly, Canadian Journal of Film Studies, Visual Anthropology Review, Cinema Journal, Cine-tracts, Cineaste, Critical Studies in Mass Communication, Quarterly Review of Film and Video, Literature and Medicine and other journals.

 President, Society for Cinema Studies, 1983-1985; Past President, 1985-1987.

 Acting Chair (1976-78) and Chair, Film Studies Department, Queen’s University, 1978‑1985.

 President, Board of Directors, 1976-77, 81-82, and Co-Founder, National Film Theater at Kingston, 1976 (a community-based cinématheque).

 Chair, Department of Cinema, SF State University, 1987‑1990; Chair, Hiring, Promotion and Tenure Committee, SF State, 1993-95, 1997-2000, 2002-2005.

 Eleven Books: (Speaking Truths with Film, Engaging Cinema: An Introduction to Film; Cinema’s Alchemist: The Films of Peter Forgacs; Introduction to Documentary (3rd edition, 2016); Maya Deren and the American Avant-Garde; Blurred Boundaries; Representing Reality; Ideology and the Image; Newsreel: Film and Revolution on the American Left, and the two-volume anthology, Movies and Methods (widely reviewed, volume one helped define modern film scholarship).